foursides/foursides.github.io/_posts/2010-12-06-On-Reading-Gawker-and-the-Trifecta-of-Reading.md

 ---
 layout: post
-title: On Reading: Gawker, and the Trifecta of Reading (Kindle, Instapaper, Reeder)
+title: On Reading- Gawker, and the Trifecta of Reading
 category: articles
+Description: Talking about the reading habits with various web apps.
 tags: [books, reading, iphone, reviews]
 ---